 Cyber Defense Tool Is an Early Warning System for Grid Attacks (IEEE Spectrum Energywise Blog) — March 27, 2018

 Publications resulting from this project:

-Ciaran Roberts, Daniel Arnold, Mahdi Jamei, Anna Scaglione, Reinhard Gentz, Sean Peisert, Emma M. Stewart, Chuck McParland, and Alex McEachern, “Detecting Manipulation of Power Distribution System Control Devices,” IEEE Transactions on Smart Grid, accepted 31 July, 2019.
+Ciaran Roberts, Anna Scaglione, Mahdi Jamei, Reinhard Gentz, Sean Peisert, Emma M. Stewart, Chuck McParland, Alex McEachern, and Daniel Arnold, “Learning Behavior of Distribution System Discrete Control Devices for Cyber-Physical Security,” IEEE Transactions on Smart Grid, accepted 31 July, 2019.
+[DOI]

 Reinhard Gentz, Sean Peisert, Joshua Boverhof, Daniel Gunter, “SPARCS: Stream-Processing Architecture applied in Real-time Cyber-physical Security” Proceedings of the 15th IEEE International Conference on e-Science (eScience), San Diego, CA, September 2019.